ranieremenezes/easyfermi/docs/source/custom_analysis.rst

 `Tutorial available on YouTube <https://www.youtube.com/watch?v=BG3ldxJv7t4&ab_channel=easyFermi>`_.

 Let's suppose you want to build the average SED for 3 specific time windows for BL Lac.
-In this case, the only feature you need to add to the "config.yaml" file is the line "filter", as indicated below.
+In this case, the only feature you need to add to the "config.yaml" file is the line "filter", as indicated in the highlighted line below.

 .. code-block::
+    :emphasize-lines: 20

     data:
       evfile : /home/user/Documentos/GUI/Tutorials/BLLac/Output/list.txt
       scfile : /home/user/Documentos/spacecraft/L240206050150320729A098_SC00.fits